madmachineio/docs/docs/overview/hardware/swiftio-feather.md

 ## Buttons

-- The **download button** allows to mount your board as a USB drive on your computer in order to download code.
+- The **download button** allows you to mount your board as a USB drive on your computer in order to download code.
-- The **reset button** can restart the code that has downloaded to your board.
+- The **reset button** can restart the code that has been downloaded to your board.
 Sometimes, if your code don't run normally, you may press it to solve the problem.

 ## USB